Menu for favourite Macros in Mac Excel

 Look at the Table and how the menu looks like and you see that it is very easy to edit.
 In the Example there are two buttons, and a menu with inside this menu another menu and then again a button.

-When you have edit the menu you must first press the “Update menu txt file” button before you can press the Smiley icon to see if the menu is correct.
+When you have edit the menu you must first press the “Test Menu” button to see if the menu is correct.

 After it looks correct you can close the workbook and open the VBA editor to add your macros in the MacroModule of the add-in, look at the macros that are already in it so you know how you call a macro from a Ribbon button.
 Do not forget to click on Save in the VBE editor menu so the code is saved in the add-in.